10 December 2024

 Arcade Games

-This is the main focus of this Blog, and my own preferences shifted significantly through the years.
+Still the main focus of this Blog, and my own preferences shifted significantly through the years.

-No.4 - OpenEmu (very good): With a surprise release 2.4.1 in December 2023 after two years of silence, OpenEmu is back.
+No.5 - OpenEmu (very good): With a surprise release 2.4.1 in December 2023 after two years of silence, OpenEmu is back.
 If you hate all this configuration effort, this emulator is definitely worth a try.
 While it is Intel binaries only, it runs sufficiently well on my M2 Mac mini.
 The MAME 250 core is in the Experimental Build of OpenEmu.
 Installation is like any other MacOS app, joypad configuration is very good, and shaders are loaded from within the game with the mouse.
 If you are fine with the MAME 250 core (probably yes for classic arcade games), you might be better of with OpenEmu compared to official MAME for an acceptable gameplay.
 OpenEmu also provides tons of other console emulators.
 But it cannot match RetroArch performance (and doesn't want to, because it wants to provide you with an out-of-the-box solution with no tweaking possibilities).

 Bottom line: With so much choice, you cannot complain.
 All four alternatives are rock stable and provide ready binaries.